CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

     - The full sender name
 - bundleSize
     - Length of the bundle JSON string
+- failingFilters
+  - A list of all the filters that failed causing this report not the be routed
 - messageId
     - From the bundle.identifier value and system.
 If ingested as HL7 this comes from MSH-10